YuanxinPan/PPPx_bin/README.md

 One limitation is that `pppx` uses the [ceres solver](http://ceres-solver.org) library to implement the FGO solver, and thus `libceres-dev` (version == 2.x.x) must be installed first.
-Currently, Ubuntu 20.04 and earlier versions only provide `libceres-dev` of version 1.x.x, which is not compatible.
+Currently, Ubuntu 20.04 and earlier versions only provide `libceres-dev 1.x.x`, which is not compatible.

 #### Option 1: With `libceres-dev`